A Sub Zero refrigerator sure looks nice, but is the extra expense worth it? Most people who visit our showroom ask us

 1) Superior Food Preservation Technology

 Sub-Zero prides itself on its ability to preserve food far longer than others.
-They say on average, a family can save $1500 per year on food they didn’t have to throw away due to the food preservation capabilities of these units.
+According to the company research on average, a family can save $1,500 per year on food they didn’t have to throw away due to the food preservation capabilities of these units.
 In order to keep food fresh you can’t just keep food cold, you also need precise control of the temperature, humidity and also the ability to purify the air in which the food is being stored.
 We will dive a bit deeper into several of the key features that help to set Sub-Zero apart from the rest.

 Two separate sealed systems are used to control the refrigerator and freezer.
 This allows the separate compartments to stay at optimal humidity levels and also prevent flavor transfer.